Quick Search:

 ►Flickr

-Flickr allows uses to upload 1,000 uncompressed photos for free.
+Flickr allows users to upload 1,000 uncompressed photos for free.
 That’s to say, the limitation on Flickr is based on the number of photos rather than the size of photos.
 In this way, you can back up the original photos to Flickr without worrying about the storage space unless you nearly run out of the number of images.

 Google Photos vs Flickr: Price